What can you do as a free member?

 Shiny Hunting Customizable Settings

-Due to how Generation III games work, some Pokemon will be unique to FireRed and LeafGreen themselvesd, which means trade is a necessity to get all Pokemon in the Kanto Pokedex.
+Due to how Generation III games work, some Pokemon will be unique to FireRed and LeafGreen themselves, which means trade is a necessity to get all Pokemon in the Kanto Pokedex.

-Mew, the Mythical 151st Pokemon and their official obtainability is yet to be confirmed due to its special condition of only being available via events.
+Mew, the Mythical 151st Pokemon, cannot be obtained in the Nintendo Switch version of FireRed and LeafGreen due to its special condition of only being available via events.

 No Physical/Special Split Mechanics